- Accommodation on double occupancy basis.

 - 90 days prior departure: US$ 150 (Administrative Fee).

 - 60-89 day's before departure: US$ 300 or 25% of the land cost whichever is higher.

 - Forty-five days to 59 days before departure: US$ 450 or 50% of the land cost whichever is higher.

 - Thirty days to 44 days before departure: US$ 600 or 75% of the land cost whichever is higher.

 - Less than 30 days: 100%.

 Travel Protection Plan

-While we leave no efforts to make your tour smooth and enjoyable, there may be unforeseen events and conditions such as illness, accident, inclement weather, flight cancellation, missed connection, or loss of baggage etc. which may cause interruption, delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
+While we leave no efforts to make your tour smooth and enjoyable, there may be unforeseen events and conditions such as illness, accident, inclement weather, flight cancellation, missed connection, or loss of baggage etc. which may cause interruption, delay or total disruption of your trip putting your hard earned travel investment in jeopardy.
 It’s also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Highland Asia’s Tour cost does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+Far & High’s Tour cost does not cover any of these expenses or losses, and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.